MicroFocus/data-protector-uic-plugin-archetype/examples/samplefs-plugin/README.md

 - The `client.appOptions.appName` should be a name given to the application or the data source.
 A name is not necessarily unique for each data source.
 Name should not contain space.
 - The `client.appName` must be the same as `client.appOptions.appName`.
 - The `client.appOptions.dirPath` must denote an existing directory (not a file) and this implementation accepts only a single value (hence, not really useful from the real-world feature perspective).
+- The content of `client.appOptions` is defined in *backup_appOptions.schema.json* explained earlier.
+- To get the details required for `target.devices`, go to the `Devices & Media` context with the Data Protector Manager, and consult the information available under `Environment->Devices`.

 ## Triggering backup request